GoDaddy GoCentral Review

 GoDaddy is certainly pushing its product line past basic web hosting.
 Even so, the current iteration of the GoCentral builder falls short when put up against other website builders.
 It’s a functional piece of kit, but certainly not an ideal one.

 It seems the best use of this provider is strictly web hosting.
 The support and ease of use are top notch, with decent response times to boot.
-If you want a few more options for building your site, though, make sure to check out our other website builder reviews.
-We take each out for a test run, giving you insight into how the builders function during and after design.

 What do you think of GoDaddy?
 Let us know in the comments below and, as always, thanks for reading.